zergov/things-you-can-do-with-reduce/README.md

 # Things you can do with reduce
+Reduce is a high order function and can be found in many programming languages.

-`reduce` is a method exposed by the javascript array. `reduce` is a powerful function that can be used to implement powerful programming tools involving collections.
+In javascript, `reduce` [is a method exposed by the javascript array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce). `reduce` is a powerful function that can be used to implement powerful programming tools involving collections.

 This repo exposes only a surface of the things you can build using `reduce`.